objektwerks/akka.cluster/readme.md

 Akka Cluster
 ------------
->Akka cluster - using per-request dynamic master-worker teams to yield factorials.
+>Akka cluster - using per-request dynamic master-worker pairs to yield factorials.
 >See ***viewme.pdf*** for details.

 Project